paulober/ArcticControl/README.md

 If you have feedback let me now in following thread on the Intel Insiders Community discord: https://discord.com/channels/554824368740630529/1049459749160235058 or here on the repo the issues tab.

 # Installation instructions
-| All files contain "x64" or "arm64" in their name, always download the version of a certain file which contains your processor architecture.

-- Head over to the releases tab on the right and download the file ending with .msix from the latest release.
+- Head over to https://arcticcontrol.paulober.dev for the latest download

 ### Requirements
 - Microsoft [.NET 7 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)

 ### First installation
-- If this is the first time you install this application, head over to the releases tab on the right and download the files ending with .cer and .cmd from the latest release.
+- If this is the first time you install this application, head over to the ~~releases tab on the right and download the files ending with .cer and .cmd from the latest release~~ project website and download the certificate bundle.
-- Open your downloads folder and right click the "installCertificate.cmd" and select "Run as administrator"
+- Open your downloads folder unpack the ZIP file and right click the "installCertificate.cmd" and select "Run as administrator" (this will install my development certificate into your local "Trusted Persons/Publisher" certificate store to allow installation of the .msix app package, the new standard for Windows installers also used by the Microsoft Store)
 - Continue with steps in the next section.

-### Package installation
+### Package installation (Please use the website as appinstaller does currently not work for single project packaged Windows App SDK apps)

+| Deprecated, please use the project website for downloads
 - If you already installed this application once, just open one of the following appinstaller links in your browser or download the .appinstaller file manually from the releases tab:

 | -- OS --       | Installer link (important: copy the hole text starting with ms-appinstaller) |